 Most musos of the 1950s and 60s were poor, guitar amps were made to a budget.
 Not all technical principles of amp designs were well thought out.
 Early valve guitar amps were cheaply made, had limited power, limited bandwidth and limited fidelity.
 These combined limitations enabled guitar amps to be easily driven into overdrive, creating a sustained distortion that gives an aggressive fatness to the sound, enabling the guitar to dominate as the main instrument of modern music.
 This outcome was a result of circumstance, not design.
 No guitar amp designer preconceived this outcome.

-The small guitar amps designed in the 1950s, (US, Fender and UK, Vox AC-30) including an infinite number of copied clones, were and are still used in the opposite manor to how amp manufacturers originally intended their amps to be used, and remains in place to this day.
+The small guitar amps designed in the 1950s, (US, Fender and UK, Vox AC-30) including an infinite number of copied clones, were and are still used in the opposite manner to how amp manufacturers originally intended their amps to be used, and remains in place to this day.

 Fusion.
 The sound of electric guitar driving small valve amps into overdrive, closely resembles the character of the human voice.
 For the first time in musical history, instrument and voice became unified.
 This unique 'fusion' was adopted into every form of modern music.
 Rock, Blues, Jazz, Country and Latin.
 Jimmy Hendrix, Eric Clapton, Carlos Santana, Peter Frampton, Jef Beck, Pete Townshend, Keith Richards, are among many who developed unique playing styles that characterised a fusion of voice and instrument.
 The mid 1960s to late 1970s was the era of the greatest creativity and diversity of music in human history.